 Defrost the food in a small tub of RO water and then, once it has defrosted, fully net the food and let the excess waste water drain out, this means less uneaten nutrients disrupting the levels in your tank.

 Adding New Livestock

-New livestock will usually be sold in a polythene bag, this makes it easy to transport.
-New stock need to be acclimatized, this allows the water in the bag reaching the same temperature as the aquarium.
+New livestock will usually be sold in a polythene bag, which makes it easy to transport.
+New stock needs to be acclimatized, this allows the water in the bag to reach the same temperature as the aquarium.
 The best way you can do this is by dropping aquarium water into the bag containing your new stock.
-Eventually the temperatures will be equal and this will prevent shock to the fish or corals which can be fatal.
+Eventually, the temperatures will be equal and this will prevent shock to the fish or corals which can be fatal.